jgpaiva/unbabel_api/README.md

 Returns a list of translations done by this user.
 An optional query parameter can be passed to select translations with a given status:
      * new - The translation has been created and is being pre-processed.
-     * ready - The translation is ready to be processed in the unbabel platform.
+     * ready - The translation is ready to be processed in the Unbabel platform.
      * processing - The translation is being executed.
      * delivered - The translation has already been returned to the client (either using the endpoint or query for a translation).